erichosick/trkm/packages/http-cookies-ts/README.md

 ### `cookiesToObj`

-Converts a cookie string, often returned by document.cookie ([more info](https://developer.mozilla.org/en-US/docs/web/api/document/cookie)) to an object.
-WARNING: Cookie names are case sensitive along with javascript object properties
+Converts a string of the format `keyName01=keyValue01;keyName02=keyValue02` (the key/value pair format returned by document.cookie) into an object whose properties are the `keyName` and value is the `keyValue`.
+WARNING: Key names are case sensitive along with javascript object properties.
+See [Http Cookies](https://developer.mozilla.org/en-US/docs/web/api/document/cookie) for details.

-* @param cookies - A string containing zero or more cookies as defined by [Http cookie format](https://developer.mozilla.org/en-US/docs/web/api/document/cookie).
+* @param keyValueString - A string containing zero or more key/value pairs of the format `keyName01=keyValue01;`.
+* @param options:
-* @param options - Options provided to the cookiesToObj **alter**: When provided, enables converting a cookie name before using the cookie name as the object property name.
+  * mutateProperty - Lambda with a function signature of `(propertyName: string) => string;` used to convert the key name before using the key name as an object property.
-* @returns - An object whose properties are the properties of all cookies in the cookies string and value is the value of the cookie.
+* @returns - An object whose properties are the properties of all keys in the keyValueString and values are the value of the keyValueString.

 ```typescript
 import { cookiesToObj } from '@trkm/http-cookies-ts';